blubware/anti-discord-token-logger/README.md

     -- The webhook url to use with webhook logging

 - 'panic'
--- Automatically disable your account when an unauthorized user logs into your account
+-- Automatically disable/delete your account when an unauthorized user logs into your account
 ```
 # Channel-log
 ```
+v0.0.4
+- Added attacker information in logfiles/webhook notifications
+- Change password rapidly, can be used for trolling loggers ;)

 v0.0.3
 - Checks last access time for Discord, DiscordPTB and Discord Canary, useful for checking if you've been logged or checking programs you may suspect to be loggers
 - Panic Disable option